iakshkhurana/CrackYourInternship/README.md

 ## Overview

-This is a 45-day Data Structures and Algorithms (DSA) challenge based on **Arsh Goyal's DSA Sheet** to help you get interview-ready.
+This is a 45-day Data Structures and Algorithms (DSA) challenge based on **Arsh Goyal's DSA Sheet** and **Random Questions** to help you get interview-ready.
 The challenge covers essential DSA topics to prepare for coding interviews.

 ## Source